dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         3. Else `E` is `Object?`.

-    2. Calculate the static types of each element subpattern using `E` as the matched value type. *Note that we calculate a single element type and use it for all subpatterns.
+    2. Type-check each element subpattern using `E` as the matched value type.
+        *Note that we calculate a single element type and use it for all subpatterns.
 In:*

         ```dart
         var [a, b] = [1, 2.3];